scipy-conference/scipy_proceedings/papers/john_zuhone/john_zuhone.rst

 Where we pass in the ``SpectralModel``, and can optionally set values for the hydrogen mass fraction ``X_H`` and metallicity ``Z_met``, the latter of which may be a single floating-point value or the name of the ``yt`` field representing the spatially-dependent metallicity.

-Next, we need to specify "fiducial" values for the telescope collecting area in :math:`{\rm cm}^2`, exposure time in seconds, and cosmological redshift, choosing generous values so that there will be a large number of photons to Monte-Carlo sample from.
+Next, we need to specify "fiducial" values for the telescope collecting area in :math:`{\rm cm}^2`, exposure time in seconds, and cosmological redshift, choosing generous values so that there will be a large number of photons in the Monte-Carlo sample.
 We also construct a ``Cosmology`` object, which will be used to determine the source distance from its redshift.

 .. code-block:: python